tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/接口文档_intl_en.md

 #### Parameter description

-- context: `Context` object.
+- `context`: `Context` object
-- operateName: user-defined operation name.
+- `operateName`: user-defined operation name.
 The callback result will return it as-is, which is used to identify the operation to which the callback belongs.
-- tags: a collection of tag names, and each tag is a string.
+- `tags`: a collection of tag names, and each tag is a string.
 Restrictions: each tag cannot exceed 40 bytes (otherwise, the tag will be discarded) nor contain spaces (all spaces will be deleted).
 Up to 100 tags can be set, and excessive ones will be discarded.
-- callback: callback of the tag deletion operation.
+- `callback`: callback of tag deletion operation

 #### Processing result